Top 5 Reasons to Get a New Credit Card

 But that's not all, the Freedom card also has a 0% intro APR for 15 months on purchases and balance transfers.
 After the intro period, a variable APR of 13.99%-22.99% depending on your creditworthiness.

-2. You want to save money with a 0% introductory APR
+2. You want to save money with an introductory 0% APR

-These days, it’s possible to find a credit card offering a 0% introductory APR for 12 to 18 months.
+These days, it’s possible to find a credit card offering a 0% introductory APR for 12 to 18 months on balance transfers.
 Done correctly, transferring balances from your existing credit cards to a credit card with a 0% introductory APR is a great way to save money.